core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Generalized use of the Block2 Option in protected (group) requests.

-* Editorial fixes and improvements.
+* Editorial clarifications and fixes.

 ## Version -24 to -25 ## {#sec-24-25}